-The registered agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Kentucky.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a registered agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Kentucky.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional registered agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

-Provided one of the members or officers live in Kentucky, it is often more convenient and less expensive to act as your own agent rather than hiring a service.
+Provided one of the members or officers live in Kentucky, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

 A registered agent can be changed by submitting the Statement of Change of Registered Agent and/or Registered Agent Address Form along with the filing fee to the Secretary of State.